-The three steps of the model development (calibration, cross-validation, and prediction) were evaluated for sensitivity and specificity.
-Sensitivity expresses the model capability to correctly recognize samples belonging to a specific class, whereas specificity describes the model capability to correctly reject samples belonging to all the other classes.
-The internal validation (cross-validation) of the model performed well for most of the considered classes reaching sensitivity above 0.90 and specificity higher than 0.85.
-However, the G class reached 0.75 of sensitivity as 4 out of 12 samples were misclassified as A (3) and W (1).
-The misclassification was expected as the a-priori assigned classes referred to the most present component in the layer, however it is unrealistic to assume each single layer made by one pure substance, thus each spectrum possibly gathers signals from different compounds.
-The model prediction abilities resulted optimally for E and V classes with sensitivity of 1.00 and specificity above 0.78.
-Even though the specificity of G and W classes reached the maximum level (1.00), their sensitivity was poor.
-One out of two samples defined as ground coat was classified as undefined; whereas LS_v.25 and LS_v.26 defined as wood were assigned to the epoxy class.
-The low performance of the prediction phase is largely related to the low number of spectra constituting some of the classes, mainly U and G. Indeed, the misclassification of only one spectrum resulted in 0.50 of specificity of class G. However, the prediction phase is the highest strength of the developed model as in most heritage classification cases this phase is missing because of difficulties in collecting data from different samples.
+The three steps of the model development (calibration, cross-validation, and prediction) were evaluated in terms of sensitivity and specificity.
+Here, sensitivity relates to the model’s capacity to correctly recognise samples belonging to a specific class, while specificity relates to the model’s capacity to correctly reject the samples belonging to all other classes.
+The internal validation (cross-validation) of the model performed well for most of the considered classes, achieving a sensitivity of over 0.90 and a specificity of over 0.85.
+However, with the G class, the sensitivity was 0.75, as four out of the 12 samples were misclassified as A (3) and W (1).
+This misclassification was expected since the a priori assigned classes related to the most present component in the layer; however, it is unrealistic to assume that each single layer is made up by one pure substance, which means each spectrum would potentially contain signals from different compounds.
+The model’s prediction ability was optimal for the E and V classes, with a sensitivity of 1.00 and a specificity of over 0.78.
+However, while the specificity of the G and W classes reached the maximum level (1.00), the attendant sensitivity was poor.
+Here, one out of the two samples defined as ground coat was classified as undefined, while LS_v.25 and LS_v.26, which were defined as wood, were assigned to the epoxy class.
+The low performance of the prediction phase was largely related to the low number of spectra constituting some of the classes, mainly U and G. In fact, the misclassification of only one spectrum resulted in a specificity of 0.50 for the G class.
+However, the prediction phase presented the greatest strength of the developed model since this phase is missing in most heritage classification cases due to the difficulties in collecting data from different samples.

 CONCLUSION

 The investigation of precious and brittle micro-samples is a challenging task when thin layered systems such as those encountered in musical instruments are considered.
-In fact, to precisely characterize materials, an in-depth micro-invasive - if not micro-destructive - wide analytical campaign is generally needed.
-In this way, one shall consider how to employ SR-FTIR micro-spectroscopy in order to obtain hundreds of informative spectra on micro-samples without damaging the samples.
-Using SR at SISSI beamline, it was possible to exploit the reflection geometry with increased lateral resolution taking advantage from IRSR brightness, therefore retrieving better spectra (with higher signal-to-noise ratio) by avoiding the contact with the cross-sections and preserving the surfaces for further analyses.
+In fact, to precisely characterise the attendant materials, an in-depth micro-invasive – if not micro-destructive – wide analytical campaign is generally needed.
+As such, how to employ SR–FTIR micro-spectroscopy to obtain hundreds of informative spectra on micro-samples without damaging the samples is a crucial aspect.
+Using SR at the SISSI beamline, it was possible to adopt reflection geometry with increased lateral resolution to take advantage of IRSR brightness to obtain better spectra (with higher signal-to-noise ratios) while avoiding contact with the cross sections and preserving the surfaces for further analyses.

-A preliminary elaboration of the large SR-FTIR reflection data set was performed through chemometric tools to obtain a rigorous picture of the IR results and distinguish different material classes, previously selected in accordance to the position in the coating system of the analytical spot.
-Three additional mixed classes were instead identified at the interface between layers.
-PCA, performed on different spectral regions, confirmed the preliminary material assignment by highlighting clear samples grouping for varnish (V), ground coat (G), wood (W) and epoxy resin (E), on the basis of their spectral features.
-Moreover, the explorative analysis confirmed that the spectra collected at the interfaces between different layers show coherent signals produced by different materials.
-The PLS-DA classification model revealed the feasibility of the proposed methodological approach aimed at discriminating the constituting materials of bowed string instruments in a fast and rigorous way skipping visual inspection of a large number of spectra.
+A preliminary elaboration of the large SR–FTIR reflection data set was performed using chemometric tools to obtain a rigorous picture of the IR results and to distinguish different material classes, previously selected in accordance with the position within the coating system of the analytical spot.
+Three additional mixed classes were identified at the interface between the layers.
+The PCA, which was performed on different spectral regions, confirmed the preliminary material assignment by highlighting clear sample groupings for varnish, ground coat, wood, and epoxy resin on the basis of their spectral features.
+Moreover, the explorative analysis confirmed that the spectra collected at the interfaces between different layers exhibited coherent signals produced by different materials.
+The PLS–DA classification model revealed the feasibility of the proposed methodological approach aimed at discriminating the constituent materials of bowed string instruments in a fast and rigorous way without the need to visually inspect a large number of spectra.